algolia/instantsearch/CONTRIBUTING.md

 After you create a pull request, a bot will comment with a link to a development version of the website.

-You will find there a playground for the widgets: https://**netlify-deploy-url**/stories
+You will find a playground for the widgets: https://**netlify-deploy-url**/stories.

 - Example: https://deploy-preview-3376--instantsearchjs.netlify.com/stories/
 - Source: https://github.com/algolia/instantsearch.js/tree/develop/stories